aurora-is-near/doc.aurora.dev/docs/public-apis.md

 ---
-title: Other API supports
+title: Other APIs support
-sidebar_position: 2
+sidebar_position: 1
 ---

 In the effort to support more community APIs some projects are underway to support these APIs